 This year you learn about software engineering and undertake a software team project.
-Topics also cover operating systems, engineering management and secure systems.
+Topics also cover user interface design, engineering management and highly secure systems.

 In the final year you grow your understanding of the engineering industry, interface design, engineering management, and choose from a range of elective papers.